ErwinJanssen/modern-python.cookiecutter/README.md

-# Cookiecutter: Modern Python project
+# Modern Python project template

-This Cookiecutter provides a template for modern Python projects.
+This repository provides a [Copier](https://copier.readthedocs.io) template for modern Python projects.
 It provides best practices, and uses modern versions of tooling, which allows a better packaging experience.

 Highlights: